 Bread & Roses believes in change, not charity.
-We organize donors at all levels to support community-based groups in building movements for racial equity and economic opportunity for all.
+We organize donors at all levels to support community-based groups in building movements for racial, social and economic justice.
 We support movements and their leaders through fundraising, grantmaking, capacity building, and convening.

 We believe that real change is created by people who have the courage to stand up, the determination to join together, and the resources they need to create solutions for justice.